andykog/RAC-MutableCollectionProperty/README.md

 ```
 :warning:
 don't rely on `.flatChanges` (`.flatChangesSignal`) when using deep collection, it won't notify on deep data changes,
-although it gives you more type checking with flat collection,
+although it gives you more type checking with flat collection.
-use `.changes` (`.changesSignal`) instad.
+Use `.changes` (`.changesSignal`) for deep collections.

 ## Deep collections